leiyangleon/Geogrid/README.md

 <img src="figures/optical1.png" width="50%">

 ***Test area and dataset: optical image over the Jakobshavn glacier where the red rectangle marks boundary of the Sentinel-1A/B image pair (20170221-20170227).
-Input files in this test scenario consist of the Digital Elevation Model (DEM), local surface slope maps (in both x- and y-direction) and coarse motion velocity maps (in both x- and y-direction) over the entire Greenland, where all maps share the same geographic-coordinate grid with 240-m spacing and spatial reference system with EPSG code 3413 (a.k.a WGS 84 / NSIDC Sea Ice Polar Stereographic North).***
+Input files in this test scenario consist of the Digital Elevation Model (DEM), local surface slope maps (in both x- and y-direction) and motion velocity maps (in both x- and y-direction) over the entire Greenland, where all maps share the same geographic-coordinate grid with 240-m spacing and spatial reference system with EPSG code 3413 (a.k.a WGS 84 / NSIDC Sea Ice Polar Stereographic North).***

 <img src="figures/geogrid.png" width="100%">

-***Output of "Geogrid" module: (a) range pixel index at each grid point, (b) azimuth pixel index at each grid point, (c) range coarse displacement at each grid point, (d) azimuth coarse displacement at each grid point.
+***Output of "Geogrid" module: (a) range pixel index at each grid point, (b) azimuth pixel index at each grid point, (c) range pixel displacement at each grid point, (d) azimuth pixel displacement at each grid point.
 Note: only the portion of the grid overlapping with the radar image pair has been extracted and shown.***

 This is obtained by implementing the following command line: